Powell High School (Tennessee)

 Powell High School is a public high school located in Powell, Tennessee, just north of Knoxville.
 It is part of the Knox County Schools.

 The first high school in Powell was established in 1874 and was called Perkins High School.
 In 1916, it was renamed for Columbus Powell, the prominent person for whom the Powell Railroad Depot had been named earlier.

-The principal is Chad L. Smith.
-Assistant principals are Melissa Walsh, Chad A. Smith, and Amos Whitehead.

 Facilities

 The school has a total of 45 classrooms along with a football stadium, field and track, softball field, baseball field, football practice field, basketball gymnasium, and the Powell High Sports Complex.
 Due to the recent rezoning in the Knox County School system the school is now over-capacity and has 11 teachers without classrooms.

 Athletics

 Powell High School athletic teams are members of and are sanctioned by the Tennessee Secondary School Athletic Association.

 Powell High School went to State in football in 2011 and the semi-finals in 2012.

 The 2008-2009 & 2010-2011 Powell Baseball team finished in first place in the Tennessee AAA District 3.